Noviel/cluster-launcher/README.md

 Expects `http` server object as a parameter.

 ##### Master's listen
-Will be wrapped in function that takes no arguments.
+Will be wrapped in a function that takes no arguments.
 Because of it in the master's `main` you should just do `listen()`.
 But inside it will be called by `launch` with options object as a parameter:
 - **ip** { string }
 - **port** { number }
 - **workers** { array }